 7 best patch management software: My top picks

-- NinjaOne for real-time endpoint visibility and management (not publicly available)
+- NinjaOne: Best for real-time endpoint visibility and management

-- Datto RMM for proactive monitoring and management automation (not publicly available)
+- Datto RMM: Best for proactive monitoring and management automation

-- Atera for AI-driven analytics and remote management ($129/mo)
+- Atera: Best for AI-driven analytics and remote management

-- Red Hat Ansible Automation Platform for infrastructure automation and management (not publicly available)
+- Red Hat Ansible Automation Platform: Best for scalable infrastructure automation

-- Acronis Cyber Protect Cloud for comprehensive endpoint protection in one solution (not publicly available)
+- Acronis Cyber Protect Cloud: Best for comprehensive endpoint protection in one solution

 Best patch management software: 7 tools I recommend